 Contact your health care provider right away if you have the following symptoms that may signal liver problems:

 While taking didanosine, it is important to keep all of your appointments with your health care provider.

-Didanosine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children.
+Didanosine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 weeks of age and older.
 Didanosine is always used in combination with other anti-HIV medicines.

 Didanosine is a type of anti-HIV medicine called a nucleoside reverse transcriptase inhibitor (NRTI).
 NRTIs work by blocking HIV reverse transcriptase, an HIV enzyme.
 This prevents HIV from replicating and lowers the amount of HIV in the blood.

 Didanosine does not cure HIV/AIDS.
 It is not known if didanosine reduces the risk of passing HIV to other people.

 Before taking didanosine, tell your health care provider:

 Didanosine comes in capsule form for use in adults and children 6 years of age or older who can safely swallow capsules and weigh at least 20 kg.
 The capsules come in 4 strengths:

 Didanosine also comes in a powder to mix with water (brand name: Videx).
 The powder can be used in adults and in children 2 weeks of age and older.
 The powder comes in two strengths: